department-of-veterans-affairs/next-build/READMEs/templates.md

 ## Template Structure & Types

 The templates in next-build are functional React components.
+The types or interfaces for a component will likely come from the `@/types/formatted/` directory.
+This helps ensure that data formatted by a query matches the shape the front end component expects.